 Course Structure Breakdown

-Understanding the course structure is key to maximizing your experience in the welding program.
-Spanning 10 to 15 months, this program offers an accelerated path compared to traditional education.
+Understanding the course structure is key to getting the most out of the welding program.
+Spanning 10 to 15 months, it offers an accelerated path compared with traditional education.

 Training Schedule Flexibility